anrago32/machine-learning/README.md

 # Machine Learning

-Machine learning algorithms implemented in Python
+These are some machine learning algorithms implemented in Python.

 ## Linear Regression